analogcode/Swift-Radio-Pro/README.md

 Q: My radio station isn't playing?
 A: Paste your stream URL into a browser to see if it will play there.
 The stream may be offline or have a weak connection.

 Q: The song names aren't appearing for my station?
 A: Check with your stream provider to make sure they are sending Metadata properly.
+If a station sends data in a unique way, you can modify the way the app parses the metadata in the "metadataUpdated" method in the NowPlayingViewController.

+Q: Sometimes the station desc does not disappear when the album art loads?
+A: We are working on that, thank you for your patience.

 ##Streaming Libraries